 Preheat the oven to 325 F. Line two baking sheets with parchment paper.

 In a medium bowl, mix together the shredded coconut, sweetened condensed milk and vanilla extract.
 Set aside.

 In the bowl of a stand mixer (or with a hand mixer) beat the egg whites and salt until stiff peaks form.
 Use a large rubber spatula to fold the egg whites into the coconut mixture.

 With a spoon or small measuring cup form heaping tablespoons of the mixture into mounds on the prepared baking sheets.
-Bake for 25 minutes, rotating the pan halfway through to make all the tops and edges are golden.
+This should make about 12 macaroons.
+Bake for 25-30 minutes, rotating the pan halfway through to make all the tops and edges are golden.

 Let cool on the pans for a few minutes so they’re cool enough to handle to dip in chocolate.

 Melt the chocolate in a double boiler over simmering water.
 Dip the bottoms of the macaroons in the chocolate and return to the lined baking sheets.
-Chill in the refrigerator for about 20 minutes to allow the chocolate to set.
+Chill in the refrigerator for at least 20 minutes to allow the chocolate to set.